 Not necessarily.
 The time or method of payment is just one of the factors considered when deciding if you are an employee or a contractor.
 While a flat fee payment arrangement makes it more likely that you are an independent contractor, it is the totality of the circumstances of the working relationship that will ultimately determine whether you are an employee or independent contractor.
 Otherwise, employers could just offer each employee a flat fee for the completion of work, or choose any particular method that might circumvent the laws.

 However, if your status as an independent contractor is questionable, filing for unemployment may be worth a try.
 While cases considering Uber drivers’ employment status are still making their way through the courts, a Florida Uber driver recently filed for and was granted, unemployment benefits as an Uber employee.

 As with unemployment benefits, an employer is not responsible for workers comp benefits if you are an independent contractor.
-Most states permit an independent contractor to be eligible for workers comp benefits by paying separately into the state workers compensation fund.
+Most states permit an independent contractor to be eligible for workers compensation benefits by paying separately into the state workers compensation fund.

-Under the Affordable Care Act, also known as "ObamaCare", Employers with 50 or more full-time employees, or a combination of full and part time employees equivalent to 50 full time employees, who do not provide a minimum level of affordable healthcare coverage to their employees may be required to make an "Employer Shared Responsibility" payment if at least one of their full-time employees receives a premium tax credit for purchasing individual coverage on one of the new Affordable Insurance Exchanges, also called a Health Insurance Marketplace (Marketplace).
+Under the Affordable Care Act employers with 50 or more full-time employees, or a combination of full and part time employees equivalent to 50 full time employees, who do not provide a minimum level of affordable healthcare coverage to their employees may be required to make an “Employer Shared Responsibility” payment if at least one of their full-time employees receives a premium tax credit for purchasing individual coverage on one of the new Affordable Insurance Exchanges, also called a Health Insurance Marketplace (Marketplace).

 Furthermore, if an employer subscribes to an IRS-approved medical plan that covers all employees, that plan must provide coverage without discrimination.
 If you are an independent contractor, you must provide your own health coverage.